Empirical Bayes Regret Minimization

 We assume that the learning agent has access to a distribution of problem instances, which can be sampled from.
 We propose to use these instances, as if they were simulators, to evaluate bandit algorithms.
 Then we choose the best empirical algorithm design.
-Our approach can be viewed as an instance of \emph{meta-learning}, or \emph{learning-to-learn} \cite{thrun1996explanation,thrun1998lifelong,Baxter98,baxter2000model}.
+Our approach can be viewed as an instance of \emph{meta-learning}, or \emph{learning-to-learn} \cite{thrun96explanationbased,thrun98lifelong,baxter98theoretical,baxter00model}.
 It is also an application of \emph{empirical risk minimization} to learning what bandit algorithm to use.
 Therefore, we call it \emph{empirical Bayes regret minimization}.
-Finally, our approach can be viewed as an alternative to posterior sampling, where we sample problem instances from the prior distribution and then choose the best algorithm design on average on these instances.
+Finally, our approach can be viewed as an alternative to Thompson sampling, where we sample problem instances from the prior distribution and then choose the best algorithm design on average over these instances.

 We make the following contributions in this paper.
 First, we propose \emph{empirical Bayes regret minimization}, an approximate minimization of the Bayes regret on sampled problem instances.
-Second, we propose two tractable instances of our learning problem, tuning of the confidence interval and posterior widths.
-These problems have an interesting structure, that the regret is unimodal in the tunable parameter.
-Third, we propose a computationally and sample efficient algorithm, which we call \ternaryebrm, which uses the unimodality when searching for the best tunable parameter.
-Fourth, we analyze \ternaryebrm and prove that it is $(\eps, \delta)$-PAC optimal.
-Finally, we conduct an extensive empirical evaluation of our methodology in multi-armed, linear, and generalized linear bandits.
-We also compare it to the Gittins index \cite{Git79}, which is known to be optimal for the discounted Bayes regret.
-In all problems, our approach leads to significant improvements and justifies more empirical designs, as we argue for in this paper.
+Second, we propose two tractable instances of our problem, confidence interval and posterior width tuning.
+An interesting structure in these problems is that the regret is unimodal in the tunable parameter.
+Third, we propose a computationally and sample efficient algorithm, which we call \notes, that uses the unimodality to find a near-optimal tunable parameter.
+Fourth, we analyze \notes in the fixed-budget setting.
+Finally, we evaluate our methodology in multi-armed, linear, and generalized linear bandits.
+In all experiments, we observe significant gains that justify more empirical designs, as we argue for in this paper.